 With that in mind, I’m offering some suggestions on how to cut back.
 Remember that users are now quite computer-savvy.
 I don’t think we have to concern ourselves with the level of basic understanding as we did in years past.
+At this point, I think it’s safe to assume that most everyone has a mobile phone and is accustomed to navigating menus.
+The Cut and Cut More examples also remove the decision of directing users to either click or tap something to select an item.

 Personally, I don’t think it’s necessary to include all the bold type such as that shown in The Old Way example.
 Those would make the screen too busy, anyway.
 If you stand back and look at that example, what jumps out at you?
 Right – the bold type.
 The main item for each step.
 You can scan those steps and pull out what you need.
 When you strip out all the extra wording, you’re left with what was bold in the first place.
 So why not pull all the extraneous wording?
 Look at The Old Way bold items and look at the Cut More example.
 Notice anything?
 Aren’t they the same?